System FR as Foundations for Stainless: Formalization in the Coq Proof Assistant

-\subsection{Formalization in the Coq Proof Assistant}
+This example also illustrates that developers can express the desired versions of what others might call extensional equality (here: same results when calling {\tt nth}) using $\Pi$ types and equi-reducibility $\equiv$; our type system does not impose any preferred form of extensional equality.

-We here give more details about our formalization of Theorem~\ref{th:soundness} in Coq 8.9.0 (including the rules from Section~\ref{sec:generalization}).
-Our proofs are available in the additional materials.
+\section{Formalization in the Coq Proof Assistant}

-We represent terms and types using a \emph{locally nameless representation}~\cite{DBLP:journals/jar/Chargueraud12}, where free variables are named, and where local variables are bound using De Bruijn indices.
+We here give more details about our formalization of Theorem~\ref{th:soundness} in Coq 8.9.1 (including the rules from Section~\ref{sec:generalization}).
+Our proofs are available from \\ \centerline{\url{https://github.com/epfl-lara/SystemFR/tree/oopsla2019}} We represent terms and types using a \emph{locally nameless representation}~\cite{DBLP:journals/jar/Chargueraud12}, where free variables are named, and where local variables are bound using De Bruijn indices.
+Using this representation, lambdas and other binders can be seen as terms with holes, which can be filled with other terms (typically values).
 We use the Coq Equations library~\cite{DBLP:conf/itp/Sozeau10} to define the reducibility logical relation $\redvalues{}{}$.
 This library facilitates the use of functions which are defined recursively based on a well-founded measure.